target/strelka/docs/README.md

 * "server": network address of the frontend server (defaults to :57314)
 * "coordinator.addr": network address of the coordinator (defaults to strelka_coordinator_1:6379)
 * "coordinator.db": Redis database of the coordinator (defaults to 0)
+* "coordinator.blockingpoptime": If set (and >0) use redis blocking calls for task results.
+Incompatible with Envoy!
 * "gatekeeper.addr": network address of the gatekeeper (defaults to strelka_gatekeeper_1:6379)
 * "gatekeeper.db": Redis database of the gatekeeper (defaults to 0)
 * "gatekeeper.ttl": time-to-live for events added to the gatekeeper (defaults to 1 hour)